 The inorganic physical filters tend to be less irritating on the skin which serves as an advantage but may be more costly than the organic.

-Is there a difference between the numbers of SPF on the sun protection preparations?
+Is there a difference between the numbers of SPF on the sunscreen preparations?

-The majority of patients that I see in my clinic only use sun protection in the summer when the sun is shining or incorporated in their makeup or moisturizer as factor 15 (SPF 15).
+The majority of patients that I see in my clinic only use sunscreen during the summer or combined with cosmetics or skincare in factor 15 (SPF 15).